DenisVS/journal/README.md

 ```% jl
-Enter number of  or 0 to exit
+Enter number of record to view or 0 to exit.
+e - edit, d - delete.

 % jl +test +journal Test record 1.
 This is a test record 1.
 "Test record 1" is just created.
 % jl                [1] Sat 13 Jan 2018 22:18 Test record 1
-Enter number of  or 0 to exit
+Enter number of record to view or 0 to exit.
+e - edit, d - delete.
 1
 _______________________________________
 Test record 1